f1she3/smarter/README.md

 git clone https://github.com/f1she3/smarter.git
 ```
 - Put the content of www/ in your server's root
-- Import the smarter.sql file into your db
+- Import the file smarter.sql into your database
-- Add your modifications to the file functions/init.php
+- Configure the file functions/init.php with your personal server's
+  configuration